 Tons of fabulous market stalls are laden with great gifts and gorgeous decorations, but there are loads more attractions at Winter Wonderland – including a funfair, ice skating, the Magical Ice Kingdom (filled with incredible ice sculptures), and some great shows.
 Some of the attractions and rides are charged and can be very popular, so its recommended to buy the tickets online in advance.

 Covent Garden Christmas

-Like last year, the decorations have a mistletoe theme again for 2018.
-Dozens of mistletoe chandeliers will be hanging over the streets and market buildings, adorned with hundreds of glistening berries.
-These are some of the best Christmas lights in London so don’t miss the 13th November switch-on if you’re in town.
+Covent Garden has some of the best Christmas lights in London so don’t miss the switch-on if you’re in town.
 The date is TBC but it’s usually around mid-November.
 Alongside the usual street performers, there are a range of events on at Covent Garden throughout the Christmas period.

 New for 2019 is the Tiffany & Co Winter Wonderland and Ice Rink, inspired by New York City’s Central Park.
 Families can meet Father Christmas in his grotto at the London Transport Museum from 30th November – so don’t miss your chance to tell him what you want for Christmas!
 Also new for 2019 is the Wonder Wood – an enchanting forest of Christmas trees, each one decorated by a different brand.

 7th December 2019

 Recommended by: Roshni, The Wanderlust Within

 Avoiding excessive waste is a challenge, especially during Christmas time.
 If you’re looking for alternatives head down to the Zero Waste Christmas Market on Saturday, December 7 2019.
 The event has 44 sustainable and ethical brands catering to food, drink, personal care, fashion, luxury items, fitness and health, homeware and festive decor.